 We are Here for You!

-For Fall 2019 and Spring 2020, classes and student services at San Diego City College will primarily be remotely to help prevent the spread of the COVID-19 virus.
+For Spring 2021, classes and student services at San Diego City College will primarily be remotely to help prevent the spread of the COVID-19 virus.

 Click here to review key resources during social distancing

 Even though the physical space in AH-200 is currently closed for any in-person activities, the SUBIR Dreamer Resource Center team is here to support you as we continue to navigate these unprecedented times.
 Please review the information below as we will continue to provide multiple virtual programs, services, and resources to engage with you and support you.

 Do you need a referral or need to meet with a counselor who understands the undocumented student experience at large?